Orientation is over. Now what? Use this checklist to make sure you're prepared and ready to go once classes begin.

-Review the Mooov-In website from University Housing and Dining for complete information about Mooov-In for the fall, and read through the Residence Hall Safety Page and Manual.
+If you're living on campus, review the Mooov-In website from University Housing and Dining for complete information about Mooov-In for the fall, and read through the Residence Hall Safety Page and Manual.

 For students who plan to live off campus, the Off-Campus Living Resources website has helpful information.

-Obtain a parking permit (if applicable).
+Obtain a parking permit (if applicable)

 Parking and Transportation Services provides information on the different kinds of permits available and how you can purchase one.

-Familiarize yourself with public transportation.
+Familiarize yourself with public transportation